shinyay/doc-to-read/README.md

 - [x] [What don't people understand about DevOps (yet)?](https://www.protocol.com/braintrust/what-people-misunderstand-about-devops)
 > Companies that understand DevOps tend not to use the term “DevOps” at all, nor do they have any "DevOps engineers”.

+> DevOps isn't a role.
+It's a culture.

 > DevOps isn't just about the speed and agility of software development and delivery.
 It's also about good security practices.
 As DevOps practices improve, DevSecOps naturally follows.